webpack/webpack/test/README.md

 * Checks for `expected.txt` file containing expected results.
 * If the `expected.txt` doesn't match what is output, then an `actual.txt` stats output file will be created and the test will fail.
 (A typical workflow for stats cases is to fail the test and copy the results from `actual.txt` to `expected.txt`.)
-* If the actual output matches `expected.txt`, bingo, tests pas,  and submit that code with pride!!!
+* If the actual output matches `expected.txt`, the tests passes and you are free to submit that PR with pride!!!

 ## Questions?
 Comments?
 If you are still nervous or don't quite understand, please submit an issue and tag us in it, and provide a relevant PR while working on!